spar65/spehar-portfolio/README-Crypto.md

 ## FarmCreditBank Trading Platform - GitHub Project Outline

+The FarmCreditBank Trading Platform is a production-ready blockchain application that brings institutional-grade trading capabilities to agricultural finance.
+Built on Ethereum with a React/FastAPI architecture, this platform enables secure trading of agricultural tokens while demonstrating my expertise in full-stack development, Web3 integration, and financial technology solutions that bridge traditional farming finance with modern DeFi infrastructure.

 ### 🌾 Project Overview

 **FarmCreditBank Trading Platform** is a comprehensive full-stack blockchain-based application designed for trading agricultural tokens on the Ethereum network.
 This sophisticated platform combines modern web technologies with blockchain integration to create a secure, scalable, and user-friendly trading environment for agricultural financial instruments.